 Why are they playing amid the coronavirus pandemic?

-Given that there are no players known to be infected, the controversial approach has been to play in front of empty stadiums to fulfill TV obligations and lessen the financial blow the clubs and league could take.
+Given the relaxing of restrictions, and that there are no players known to have been infected, the approach has been to play in front of empty stadiums to fulfill TV obligations and lessen the financial blow the clubs and league could take, in line with other sports beginning to emerge from the pandemic.

-Until a player is infected, enjoy the chaos of Australian rules football.
+But after a barren two months, the footy is back!
+Time to enjoy the chaos of Australian rules football.